Human penis size: Studies

+Measurement methods

+Reported averages vary partly because penile size is affected by erection state, measurement technique and whether the measurement is self-reported or taken by a clinician.
+In clinical studies, length is commonly measured along the dorsal side from the pubic bone to the tip of the glans, with the pre-pubic fat pad compressed to the bone.
+Circumference is usually measured at the base or mid-shaft.
+Stretched flaccid length is also used in clinical assessment, although it is not identical to erect length in all men and can be affected by the amount of traction applied during measurement.

 Length

 Flaccid

 A review of studies found average flaccid length to be 9–10 cm.
 Length of the flaccid penis does not necessarily correspond to length of the erect penis; some smaller flaccid penises grow much longer, while some larger flaccid penises grow comparatively less.

-The penis and scrotum can contract involuntarily in reaction to cold temperatures, anxious or nervous level and participation in sports.
+The penis and scrotum can contract involuntarily in reaction to cold temperatures, anxiety level and participation in sports.
 This decrease of flaccid penis size is referred to by the slang term "shrinkage", due to action by the cremaster muscle.
 The same phenomenon affects cyclists and exercise bike users, with prolonged pressure on the perineum from the bicycle saddle and the straining of the exercise causing the penis and scrotum to contract involuntarily.
 An incorrect saddle may ultimately cause erectile dysfunction (see crotch pressure for more information).
 Individuals with hard flaccid syndrome or other pelvic floor disorders may temporarily have an abnormally small penis.